Virginia Beach Car Accident Lawyers

 Our legal team also represents pedestrians, bicyclists, and motorcyclists who have been hit by a car.
 A victim’s ability to obtain compensation depends on who is at fault for the accident and the extent of the resulting injuries rather than the type of accident.

 Causes of Car Accidents

 Nearly 90 percent of car accidents can be attributed, at least in part, to human error.
 This is true despite the fact that most accidents are entirely preventable, according to Stanford University.
 This is truly a tragedy considering the amount of suffering and loss of life that could have easily been avoided had the negligent party exercised due care.
-In addition to seeking compensation for losses suffered by innocent victims, our Virginia Beach personal injury lawyers believe that using legal means to seek just compensation also sends a message to negligent parties that our laws will hold them accountable for their actions.
+In addition to seeking compensation for losses suffered by innocent victims, our Virginia Beach car accident lawyers believe that using legal means to seek just compensation also sends a message to negligent parties that our laws will hold them accountable for their actions.
 Common causes of preventable car accidents include the following:

 - Distracted driving

 - Drowsy driving

 - Running red lights